mbcraft/LaravelUtils/README.md

 `

-and the followings to your app/Http/Kernel.php middleware classes :
+... the followings to your app/Http/Kernel.php middleware classes :

 `